ErisMik/stephscript/README.md

 - [ ] Making an instance of a class opens a new window, each print statement opens a new window
 - ~~[ ] Stephscript can’t loop because Steph always does it right the first name~~
 - [ ] Opens a random tumblr page randomly
+- [ ] Variables can only be named after food

 ### Grammar
 Unless otherwise denoted, Stephscript has the same grammer as python.
+Use a '~' before a variable to force StSc to use it, rather than going to the list

 ### Arithmetic operators:
 | Python Operator  | Stephscript Operator |